inkyblackness/ss-specs/levelObjects/06_Software/levelSoftwareEntry.md

     0000  [6]byte   Level object prefix
     0006  byte      Program version
     0007  byte      Log chunk offset
-    0008  byte      Unknown
+    0008  byte      Log level number

 #### Logs

 For logs, the ```Log chunk offset``` is based on the chunk ID ```0x09B8```.
 The high nibble is used as the level identifier - into which category the log should be put.
+This is the same value as ```Level number```.

-See [Electronic Messages](../../content/ElectronicMessages.md) for details.
+See [Electronic Messages](../../content/ElectronicMessages.md) for details on messages.